 The optimum setting for the shoulder straps depends on the height of the pilot.
 Stand upright with the chest/leg straps closed and symmetrically adjust the shoulder straps until they are just tight.
-To loosen the shoulder straps, pull the narrow webbing loop that protrudes downwards from the buckle cover on the shoulder strap.
+To loosen the shoulder straps, pull the narrow webbing loop that protrudes backwards from the neoprene buckle cover on the shoulder strap.
 The shoulder straps don't slip down thanks to an auxiliary strap with a plastic clip.
-A well-designed back pocket system enables easy assembly of the harness and packing in a rucksack.
+A welldesigned back pocket system enables easy assembly of the harness and packing in a rucksack.